Hauteclere/SheCodesDRF2023Supplementary/DRF_structure/DRF_structure.md

 So we need to learn a whole new language?
 NOPE!
 Because Python is excellent, the developers foresaw the need for JSON, and they built their data structures to mimic it.
 JSON `objects` have the same structure as Python dictionaries, and JSON `arrays` mirror Python lists.
 Those are the only two structures in JSON.
 You already know it!

 So, for our REST API, the *body* element of our HTTP requests and responses will be in JSON format.
 We'll have a few lines of code in each of our views dedicated to converting JSON to Python, and back.

+## What Now?
+Ok, that's a lot of info.
+But you made it!

+The plan from here on out is for us to run through the process of building an API together using DRF.
+Next lesson we'll start building the app from the ground up, and as we move through the process we will focus in on each of the elements in that architectural diagram up the top, learning about it in detail.

+Your homework is to send your MVP plan to me by Saturday.
+Take a look at the project requirements on Thinkific.